The best hotels in Rotorua

 June-August is the sweet spot if you tolerate 5-12°C temperatures.
 Hotel rates drop across the board and crowds thin significantly at Te Puia and the Redwoods in Whakarewarewa Forest.
 September brings warming weather and spring crowds from Auckland weekend trippers, so prices creep back up by October.

-Rotorua's best neighborhoods
+Rotorua's best hotel regions

 City Centre is where most visitors land first, and it works fine.
 But if you can stretch your budget, the Lakefront and Lake Rotorua strips give you something the centre never can: actual water views without walking 15 minutes to find them.